Yunior Marte (baseball, born 1995)

-Yunior Marte (born February 2, 1995) is a Dominican professional baseball pitcher for the Chunichi Dragons of Nippon Professional Baseball.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Philadelphia Phillies.
-In 2012, he signed as an international free agent with the Kansas City Royals.
+Yunior Marte (born February 2, 1995) is a Dominican professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Philadelphia Phillies, and Cincinnati Reds, and in NPB for the Chunichi Dragons.
+In 2012, he was signed as an international free agent by the Kansas City Royals.

 Early and personal life

 Marte was born in Santo Domingo, in the Dominican Republic.
 During the offseason he lives in Santo Domingo Norte, Dominican Republic.